nicemohawk/InstaKit/README.md

 And you're done!
 Now you can **copy the meta app ID to Xcode and pass to `InstagramButton`**.

+Note: make sure to check if Instagram is installed before showing your button.
+Otherwise, you'll get rejected from App Store review.
+Something like this: `if let url = URL(string: "instagram-stories://share"), UIApplication.shared.canOpenURL(url) {`

 Enjoy using

 ## Future considerations